One of the most common questions we get asked is: do I need a personal and a business Twitter account? Or should I only use one?

 Using a Business Twitter Account

 It’s still important for businesses to have a presence on Twitter.
-People are still going to be searching for you and with Twitter being one of the most powerful search engines on the internet, do you really want to be left out of that?
+People are going to be searching for you and with Twitter being one of the most powerful search engines on the internet, do you really want to be left out of that?
 If you’re not being found online, people will simply go to your competitors.

 That raises the question: “How do I manage both accounts?”